top of page

 Standalone

-Newbery Medal winner In a village that fears magic, a baby girl is left in the woods as an offering to the local witch, but the witch accidentally feeds her moonlight instead of starlight, filling her with extraordinary power she doesn't yet understand.
+A Newbery Medal winner, in a village that fears magic, a baby girl is left in the woods as an offering to the local witch, but the witch accidentally feeds her moonlight instead of starlight, filling her with extraordinary power she doesn't yet understand.
 As the girl grows up, secrets about her past slowly unravel in this lyrical fairy tale about love, memory, and magic.
 Written for Middle-Grade readers.

 A mysterious creature with long hair peers through a forest setting.
 Bright, colorful birds fly around.
 Text: "Fablehaven by Brandon Mull."